Best Tips & Advice

 |Day 1-2||Museums and historic sites of Bogotá||Bogotá|

-This is a good itinerary for those who want a fast-paced trip packed with sights and activities.
+This is a good itinerary for those who want a fast-paced trip packed with lots of sights and activities.

 Arrive in Bogotá and spend two days in the Colombian capital.
 Visit the historic and cultural highlights of the city, including a trip to Cerro de Monserrate, the famous Gold Museum, and the Botero Museum.

 On the morning of Day 8, you'll take a flight to Cartagena and spend two days getting to know this beautiful inner-walled city by the Caribbean Sea, founded in the 16th century.

 If you prefer a slower holiday, you'll need to cut out a destination or two from the above.
-Start your trip by flying into Medellín and spend four days in and around the city.
+Start this itinerary by flying into Medellín and spend three days in and around the city.
 This is a good amount of time to get familiar with this beautiful city and its varied attractions and experiences.

 Some options to consider will include museums, a walking tour, and paragliding.
 You'll also want to linger at Medellín's excellent restaurants, sampling locals foods, fruits, and beverages.
-Try to work into your visit a day trip to Guatapé or, if you're more sporty, a day of white water rafting.
+Try to work into your visit a day trip to Guatapé or, if you're more sporty, a day of whitewater rafting.

-An easy alternative to this itinerary would be to fly into Bogotá and spend your first 4-5 days before flying north to Cartagena.
+An easy alternative to this itinerary would be to fly into Bogotá and spend your first three days before flying north to Santa Marta.
 You'll just need to decide which city will be your destination.
 Medellín is the more relaxed of the two places while Bogotá delivers the bigger punch in terms of museums and history.